Camp Julia Crowell

 Camp Julia Crowell was a Girl Scout camp in Richfield Township, Summit County, Ohio, opened in 1937.
 It was named for Julia Cobb Crowell, a Cleveland civic leader who served as the city's first Girl Scout commissioner in the 1920s.
 The camp closed as a Girl Scout property in 2011.

 Since 2014, the camp has been known as the Richfield Heritage Preserve, a public park administered by the Richfield Joint Recreation District.
 Camp Crowell Hilaka Historic District was added to the National Register of Historic Places in 2020.

 History

 Camp Julia Crowell was opened by the Cleveland Girl Scout Council in 1937, to offer day- and overnight-camping programs, hiking, and water recreation for scouts, as well as national and regional training programs for scout leaders.
-It was built from 243 acres of land, lakes, and buildings, purchased from private farms, and named for Julia Cobb Crowell (1877–1957), a Cleveland civic leader and Girl Scout commissioner in the 1920s.
+The Girl Scouts also differentiated the camping experiences.
+One purpose of short camping excursions, such as weekend troop camping, was to have girls work on planning and skill training before the trip.
+At two-week resident summer camp, the purpose was to have girls learn skills while at camp, not beforehand.
+During summer resident camp, girls camped in tents only.
+During spring and fall, troops could stay in cabins or tents.
+In winter, camping stays were limited to winterized cabins or other buildings.
+It was built from 243 acres of land, lakes, and buildings, purchased from private land, and named for Julia Cobb Crowell (1877–1957), a Cleveland civic leader and Girl Scout commissioner in the 1920s.
+The land for Camp Crowell came was accumulated by James B. Kirby and sold to the Cleveland Girl Scout Council in 1937.
+It was a significant Girl Scout camp for its association with the Cleveland Girl Scout Council which was an early leader in racial integration and religious inclusion, regardless of the socioeconomic background of its scouts.

 The camp expanded to 336 acres in by 1957, with the addition of the Hilaka (High-Lake) section.
 In 1967, the physical facilities underwent a major upgrade, with new commons buildings, water and sanitation systems.
 A new boathouse followed in 1969.
 In 1998, Camp Quality Northeast Ohio was held at Camp Crowell-Hilaka, serving children with cancer and their siblings.